 “Look madam, personally I think this is a bad law but there it is.
 You are an Israeli and you say you wish to travel to Petra.
-Therefore, please return to your country and arrange the paperwork, if you wish to continue with your trip in Wadi Nusa.”
+Therefore, please return to your country and arrange the paperwork, if you wish to continue with your trip.”

 “So let me get this right …if I come here with any other passport I can walk through for free?
-Or if I say I am going to Aqaba only I can walk through for free?
+Or if I say I am travelling just to Aqaba, I can walk through for free?
 But if I tell the truth, I’m sent back.
 Isn’t that discrimination?”

 “This is the law” he sighs.